ashafer01/laurelin/docs/user_docs.rst

 2. The name of the attribute to modify.
 Each entry may only modify one attribute, but an unlimited number of entries may be specified in a single modify operation.
-3. A list of attribute values to use with the modify operation:
+3. A list of attribute values to use with the modify operation or the constant :attr:`.LDAP.DELETE_ALL`:

   * The list may be empty for :attr:`.Mod.REPLACE` and :attr:`.Mod.DELETE`, both of which will cause all values for the given attribute to be removed from the object.
 The list may not be empty for :attr:`.Mod.ADD`.
+You can also specify the constant :attr:`.LDAP.DELETE_ALL` in place of any empty list.
+If you wish to warn about empty lists or require the use of the constant, pass ``warn_empty_list=True`` or ``error_empty_list=True`` to the :class:`.LDAP` constructor
   * A non-empty list for :attr:`.Mod.ADD` lists all new attribute values to add
   * A non-empty list for :attr:`.Mod.DELETE` lists specific attribute values to remove
   * A non-empty list for :attr:`.Mod.REPLACE` indicates ALL new values for the attribute - all others will be removed.